 I heard about a banana shortage in Japan.
 Although this may sound like a lead-in to a joke about rampaging monkeys, the shortage was actually the result of the popularity of something called the “Morning Banana Diet.”
 As bizarre as this may sound, apparently there were enough adherents to this new fad to have caused a serious shortage of bananas.

 I must say that bananas sound a lot more appetizing as the basis for weight loss than many of the other single-food regimens I've heard about, and I don’t doubt that some people have lost weight following this plan, but I would be surprised if, for most people, this is a long-term solution to the serious issue of weight control.

 Take your pick

 Most of us have tried to lose weight at some time in our life, and many of us have experienced the full gamut of diets, from starvation to pills to cabbage soup (and now maybe even bananas!).
-Obesity is a multi-billion dollar business, and therefore, we're constantly hearing about the latest “guaranteed” or “miracle” diets or products that can be ours if we are willing to part with some of our hard-earned money.
+Obesity is a multi-billion dollar business, and as a result, we're constantly hearing about the latest “guaranteed” or “miracle” diets or products that can be ours if we are willing to part with some of our hard-earned money.

 There are also the old standby diets that have been around for decades, and which periodically reinvent themselves to satisfy current trends.
 The truth is that nearly everyone who has tried one or more of these diets has lost some weight—perhaps even a lot of weight.